jubayeralfarabi/Basic-Layered-Architecture-SoccerTeamManager/README.md

 # Soccer Team manager
-This repo consists single service written on c# .Net 6 and it is based on 3 Tier and basic Layered Architecture for fast rapid development or demo purpose.
+This repo consists single API service written on c# .Net 6 and it is based on 3 Tier and basic Layered Architecture for fast rapid development or demo purpose.
 JWT based authentication and authorization implemented here with User registration and login feature.

 Development Duration: 20 hours